MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/agerange.md

 ---
-title: AgeRange Value Set
+title: AgeRange Value Set - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
-ms.service: bing-ads-campaign-management-service
-ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the possible age range values that you can use to target ads to People.
 ---
-# AgeRange Value Set
+# AgeRange Value Set - Campaign Management
 Defines the possible age range values that you can use to target ads to People.

 ## Syntax